luyadev/luya/docs/guide/ngrest-model.md

 ## Grid List Group Fields

 To generate more administration user friendly crud list panels the ability to group fields helps a lot in case of usability.
 This will automtically group the field values for the defined field and removes the column if the defined group field.
-To define a default group by policy override the {{\luya\admin\ngrest\base\NgRestModel::ngRestGroupByField}} method like follow, returning a string with the field name where the group should be applied to:
+To define a default group by policy override the {{\luya\admin\ngrest\base\NgRestModel::ngRestGroupByField()}} method like follow, returning a string with the field name where the group should be applied to:

 ```php
 public function ngRestGroupByField()